High Speed Current Collection Project

 Here is a classic picture taken from the roof of the ex-LMS pantograph test vehicle (Lab 26) as the train rounds Folly Hall curve and heads down the Widmerpool straight in 1973 not long after the equipment had been installed.

 The AEI Cross Arm pantograph has been heavily modified with an extra top arm and carries various items of instrumentation.
-The second vehicle also carries another AEI Cross Arm pan.
+The second vehicle also carries another AEI Cross Arm pan, possibly a servo-assisted derivative.

 Author's collection